Validator

 Validation errors

-The following restrictions will raise an error on any option definition that fails to satisfy it, with an explanatory message that may include the option’s key.
+The following restrictions will raise an error for any option definition that fails to satisfy it, with an explanatory message that may include the option’s key.

-- Invalid option name - An option name or positional marker must not contain the equals sign
+- Invalid option name — An option name, cluster letter, parameter marker, environment variable name must not contain the equals sign

 '='

-, since this character can be used as option-parameter separator on the command-line.
-Any other Unicode character is allowed (including whitespace). - Duplicate option name - An option should not have duplicate names, and there cannot be two options with the same name.
+, since this character can be used as option-parameter separator.
+Any other Unicode character is allowed (including whitespace). - Duplicate option name — An option should not have duplicate names (including all of the above), and there cannot be two options with the same name.

-- Duplicate choice value - In an option with parameter choices, the choices must not contain duplicate values.
+- Duplicate parameter choice — In an option with parameter choices, the choices must not contain duplicate values.

 - Option requiring itself — An option must not declare a requirement that references itself.